Stay in Vienna

 • Supermarket (Billa, Hofer, Lidl): under 3 euros.

-• Hostel or pension breakfast: often included.
+• Hostel or pension breakfast: often included - check beforehand, it shifts the whole tally.

 Lunch: 6-10 euros

 • Lunch menu at a Viennese beisl: 9-12 euros for two courses.
+This is the best deal in town - the same kitchen easily costs double à la carte in the evening.

 • Naschmarkt stand at lunch: falafel or a small plate, 8-9 euros.